chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 ### Dataset Metadata

-The dataset metadata from the AnnData slot `uns` is stored in the Seurat object in the slot `misc`.
+Dataset metadata is stored in the `misc` slot.

 <table><tbody>
     <tr>